Homes and countryside for all

 - Needs should be assessed using realistic evidence, and based on recent demographic and economic forecasts.
 Market forces alone are not enough to ensure this.

-- In rural areas especially, adequate provision should be made for affordable homes and smaller, easily-managed bungalows to help maintain thriving, balanced communities.
-Priority in allocating affordable housing should go to those with strong employment or family ties to the area.
+- In rural areas especially, adequate provision should be made for appropriately-priced homes and smaller, easily-managed bungalows to help maintain thriving, balanced communities.
+Priority in allocating appropriate housing should go to those with strong employment or family ties to the area.

 - Essentials, not extras: All new building should be of high quality, efficiently designed, and fitted sympathetically into its surroundings.